pirainogi/comp_sci/Javascript/React/Hooks.md

 * `useState()` is a Hook
   * call it inside a function component to add local state
   * react preserves this state btw rerenders
-* returns a pair: current state value and a function that lets you update it
+* returns a pair of values: 1. current state value and 2. function that lets you update it
   * function is similar to `this.setState()` except it doesn't merge the old and new state together
-  * argument is the initial state
+* **argument is the initial state**
 * array destructuring syntax allows us to give different names to the state variables declared by calling `useState()`
   * react assumes that if you call `useState()` many times, you do it in the same order during every render
+* can call on the state directly
+  * `{count}` in the above example
+* to update state, use the function and pass in new state value as argument
+  * `setCount(count + 1)`

 ## Effect Hook
 * side effects: data fetching, subscriptions, or manually changing the DOM into react components
+  * those that require cleanup
+  * those that don't require cleanup
+    * network requests, DOM manipulations, logging
 * `useEffect()` adds the ability to perform side effects from a functional component
   * serves the same purpose as `componentDidMount()`, `componentDidUpdate()`, and `componentWillUnMount()`
+  * react remembers the function passed and call it later after performing the DOM updates
+* called inside the component because we have access to state variables/props from the effect
+  * JS closure
+* runs after **every** render (even first)
+  * `useEffect()` will be different on every render
+  * read the state value from inside the effect without it going stale
+  * schedule a different effect every time we render (replaces the previous--each effect "belongs" to a particular render

 ```JS
 import React, { useState, useEffect } from 'react';